First Battle of Preševo: Presevo

 On 19 September 1944, Yugoslav partisans attacked Ballist positions in the Preševo Valley, with the goal of capturing the town of Preševo, which would have given them a free way to capture the city of Gjilan.
 In the early hours of the battle, the partisans managed to take control over several villages including Rajince, Crnotince and Oraovica.
 However, soon after, local Kachaks from the Karadak of Kosovo began to storm the Preševo Valley and mounted a counter-attack, recapturing all of the lost territory.
 After that, the Kachaks pushed the Yugoslav partisans into a field near the village of Žujince, there they surrounded them and started to attack them with machine gun fire, ultimately killing 49.
 During the battle over 100 partisans were killed, while 206 were taken prisoners of war.
-A British report, however, indicated that Ballists overran the 17th Macedonian Brigade near Presevo, resulting in the deaths of 1,500 Partisan soldiers.
+A British report, however, indicated that Ballists overran the 17th Macedonian Brigade near Preševo, resulting in the deaths of 1,500 Partisan soldiers.
 Hysen Tërpeza, a leader of the Second League of Prizren, noted that inhabitants from Preševo had also joined the battle and had armed themselves with rifles, knives, and axes.
 He also mentioned that there had been heavy casualties among the Albanian forces defending the town.